The Merit Scholarship Program allows exceptional students from any financial background to attend St. Andrew's.

 Two teacher recommendations (one English and one math)

 Admission Applicants: Schedule admission testing in the form of the SSAT (Secondary School Admission Test) created and managed by The Enrollment Management Association (EMA).
-The SSAT now a safe and convenient option for at home testing.
-Please visit the SSAT website to review options and register for the SSAT@home test.
 Make sure to designate St. Andrew’s as a score recipient when you register.
 Our school code is 6268.

 Current St. Andrew’s Students: The Admission Office will work with the Middle and Upper School offices to verify that all St. Andrew’s merit applicants are in the top twenty in their class and with the financial aid office to ensure financial need.
 Generally, current St. Andrew’s students applying for merit consideration should have a 90% or above in all core courses for the first academic quarter OR an average of 90% in all core courses for the prior year cumulative report card.

-Selected merit applicants will attend a scheduled virtual or in person merit orientation session with a member of the Admission Office.
+Selected merit applicants will attend a scheduled merit orientation session with a member of the Admission Office on March 1, 2022.

 Once a student has completed the admission process, the following documentation will be required to determine the family’s financial need.